Once upon a time, I was terrified of public speaking.

 You’ll recall from Lesson 17 how important it is to respect intellectual property when sourcing images.

 iStockphoto.com is a website where you can license high-quality images for a few dollars/pounds each.
 I use iStockphoto a lot — it offers a wide range of clean and clear images of just about anything you can imagine.

-My only criticism of iStockphoto is that the images can be a bit corporate and antiseptic — if you want something a little edgier (and free) then read Skellie’s fantastic tutorial on using Creative Commons images from Flickr: A Complete Guide to Finding and Using Incredible Flickr Images.
+My only criticism of iStockphoto is that the images can be a bit corporate and antiseptic — if you want something a little edgier (and free) then use Compfight, to search for Creative Commons-licensed images – make sure you select ‘for commercial use’ when searching for images.

 Presentation Zen by Garr Reynolds.
 If you only buy one book on presentation skills, this is the one.
 Excellent on simplicity, storytelling and slide design.
 For more advice from Garr, check out the presentation tips section of his website and subscribe to his Presentation Zen blog.